The Bears Ears Inter-Tribal Coalition is hiring an Operations and Administration Coordinator!

 - Experience drafting Standard Operating Procedures (SOPs) and updating as needed to provide clarity, is preferred.

-- Ability to work independently and remotely while continuing to engage colleagues across multiple US-based time zones.
+- Ability to work independently and remotely while continuing to engage colleagues across multiple US-based timezones.

 - Ability to manage multiple projects and timelines simultaneously while providing and maintaining communications with colleagues as needed.